 Over the years, however, building-science R&D has shown how poor of an insulating material fiberglass can be, if not installed perfectly.
-It is extrememely difficult to install perfectly, as bending, twisting, or compressing the material reduces the R-value significantly, and if the exterior membrane of the building envelope is not air-sealed well, then that air movement will virtually eliminate any potential insulating power.
+It is extremely difficult to install perfectly (per manufacturers' specifications), as bending, twisting, or compressing the material reduces the R-value significantly.
+Plus, if the exterior membrane of the building envelope is not air-sealed well, then that air movement will virtually eliminate any potential insulating power.

 Green building is the practice of increasing the efficiency with which buildings use resources — energy, water, and materials — while reducing building impacts on human health and the environment, through better siting, design, construction, operation, maintenance, and removal — the complete building life cycle.